-Consequently, NIA urgently seeks applications to its Small Business Programs (SBIR & STTR) that focus on commercialization—including drug development, of AD- and ADRD-focused R&D.
+Consequently, NIA urgently seeks applications to its Small Business Programs (SBIR & STTR) that focus on commercialization—including drug development, of AD- and ADRD-focused products and/or services.

 To meet its goals, NIA realizes it must attract small businesses with new and different ideas and approaches.
 Furthermore, NIA must reach out to and attract small businesses that have never before considered or participated in NIA's Small Business Programs.